raagua/TH-11-16-21/README.md

-The repository is laid out as follows
+The repository is laid out as follows:

+**Analysis on content & user database**
 -- SQL (folder)
 ----Query 1 (file)
   Query to identify Top 5 most popular pieces of content consumed this week.